Books for software engineers and managers

 7 / 10

-To my surprise based on the title, this book was not about increasing release frequency – a primary interest of mine in building high performance engineering teams.
+To my surprise based on the title, Release It! is not about increasing deployment frequency – a primary interest of mine in building high performance engineering teams.
 However, this was a pleasant surprise.

 Release It! is a good read for both engineers and engineering managers, particularly product engineers that also take on systems and DevOps responsibilities.
-The author smartly ties technical recommendations and details to broader concepts and themes.
+The author smartly ties tactical recommendations to broader concepts and themes, which will help you communicate with other software engineers.

 Restore service first.
 Then worry about deep diving into the problem.